eumetnet-e-ai/asvtools/README.md

 Use python with a specific environment (see below).
 Python 3 is required with following packages:
-    netCDF4 , os, numpy, subprocess, xarray, glob, shutil, math, copy, sys, argparse, datetime, re, time, concurrent.futures, pycuda.driver, pycuda.autoinit We do not provide a specific requirements file for asvtools.
-Probably you have an environment by your own, which contains most of these packages.
+    netCDF4 , os, numpy, subprocess, xarray, glob, shutil, math, copy, sys, argparse, datetime, re, time, concurrent.futures, torch

 Addionally you need python packages
         onnx
     	    and either
         onnxruntime (for CPU) OR onnxruntime-gpu (for GPU) depending on your system.
 Do not install both at the same time.
-You may use two different environments.
+You should use two different environments.
 See following section.

 Depending on your system, you might need to have special attention on your Nvidia specific software